-There are many options in 2018 to increase your WiFi speed and range.
+There are many options to increase your WiFi speed and range.

 One reason for this is high speed protocol 802.11ac now comes built-in to new devices.

 Older devices don’t support 802.11ac and cannot take advantage of the speeds it transfers at.

 802.11ac also called Wireless-AC is the newest protocol in a long line of WiFi standards.